-A. Secure Flight is a behind the scenes program that streamlines the watch list matching process.
-It will improve the travel experience for all passengers, including those who have been misidentified in the past.
+A. Secure Flight is a behind-the-scenes program that streamlines the watchlist matching process.
+It improves the travel experience for all passengers, including those who have been misidentified in the past.

 Q. Are all airlines participating in the Secure Flight program at this time?